DinoChiesa/Gemini-Function-Calling/README.md

 Google has defined a Gemini-specific format, which I discussed above, to allow the agent to describe tools to the LLM.
-Anthropic, for its Claude Opus and Sonnet models, describes _an alternative_ way for agents to describe tools to the LLM.
+Anthropic, for its Claude Opus and Sonnet models, uses _an alternative_ way for agents to describe tools to the LLM.
 It looks like this:

 ```json